aditissigh24/Expense-Tracker/README.md

 - Filter the expenses by the year.
 - Local storage support for data persistence.
 ## Technologies Used
-React: Frontend library for building user interfaces.
+-React: Frontend library for building user interfaces.
-CSS/SCSS: Styling the application.
+-CSS/SCSS: Styling the application.
-JavaScript: For handling dynamic interactions.
+-JavaScript: For handling dynamic interactions.
-LocalStorage: To store data persistently in the browser.
+-LocalStorage: To store data persistently in the browser.
 ## Live Link
 https://expense-tracker-n8ayijzhg-aditissigh24-gmailcoms-projects.vercel.app/